dankimio/dankimio.github.xx/_posts/2015-12-31-a-year-in-review.md

 </p>

 ## Books
 2015 was the busiest year I ever had in my life.
-In the beginning of the year I set a goal on Goodreads to read 50 books in 2015.
-Only managed to reach the half of the goal though.
+At the beginning of the year, I set a goal on Goodreads to read 50 books in 2015.
+Only managed to reach the half of the goal, though.
 I mostly read classics this year, also a lot of programming-related books.
 In 2016, however, I plan to add some variety: business, science fiction, fantasy etc. The Martian by Andy Weir was the favorite book of 2015.
 Read it first if you plan to watch the movie.

 ## Traveling
 This year I visited the Netherlands.
 I realized that this is probably the place where I want to live and work in.
 Read my [Amsterdam](/photos/amsterdam) post for more details, I also plan to publish the photos from Rotterdam and The Hague.